pauldwhitman/uaegoldenvisa/README.md

 ## Part 2: Apply for GV
 The formal process name is `VISA - GOLDEN RESIDENCE - PERSONS WHO ARE TALENTED PIONEERS - ISSUE NEW VISA`.

+### Who can do this?
+You can engage a PRO or submit an applicaiton yourself through the ICA Smart Services web portal.

 ### Process
 ![Process for applying for a GV](./images/process-gv.png)